• Skip to primary navigation

 A sandwich ready to be wrapped in foil.

-Tuna sandwiches wrapped in foil.
+Tuna sandwiches wrapped in foil ready to bake.

 Plate with 1 open face tuna sandwich and one still wrapped in foil.